 - leave no trace on the computer you are using unless you ask it explicitly;

 - use state-of-the-art cryptographic tools to encrypt your files, emails and instant messaging.

 Changes and updates

-- Update Linux to 5.6.0.
-This should improve the support for newer hardware (graphics, Wi-Fi, etc.).
+- Update some Intel and Linux firmware packages.
+This should improve support for newer hardware (graphics, Wi-Fi, and so on).